Energetic Analysis of Emerging Quantum Communication Protocols

 \section{Introduction}

 With the end goal of constructing a global quantum internet \cite{QIavision}, quantum networks are rapidly developing and are already entering a deployment phase.
 Several national and international initiatives~\cite{MadQCI,EuroQCI} are already in place to establish an architecture allowing for distant nodes to perform quantum cryptographic tasks, such as secret key exchange.
-In a world with finite resources where energy demands outgrow energy generation, it is therefore crucial to estimate how much energy these networks will consume prior to their deployment \cite{AlexiaInitiative}.
+In a world with finite resources where energy demands outgrow energy generation, it is therefore crucial to estimate how much energy these networks will consume before their deployment \cite{AlexiaInitiative}.
 Such a study can reveal limiting factors for future implementations of networks, or even show the energetic advantages of certain quantum technologies over classical ones.
 Works that estimate the energetic cost of quantum devices are few, but there are indications \cite{MarcoWork,meier2023} that quantum computing may show an energetic advantage before a computational one.\\

 Comparing classical and quantum communication protocols in terms of energy is a difficult task, mainly because there are no classical equivalents to most quantum networking protocols with the same level of security.
 For example, a quantum key distribution protocol achieving information-theoretic security cannot adequately be compared to a classical communication protocol providing only computational security.
 It is possible, however, to compare different quantum protocols achieving the same functionality.
-The focus of this study will be put on this task in addition to benchmarking the effective energy consumption of near-term quantum communication infrastructures.\\
+In this study, we focus on this task, while benchmarking the effective energy consumption of near-term quantum communication infrastructures.\\